 The DIEJ Committee guides and coordinates the activities of AEES in matters relating to the promotion of diversity, equity, inclusion, and justice in the practice and education of ecological engineering.
 The committee will work on initiatives that give AEES members tools to make both this technical society, and the wider communities we work with, more equitable, diverse, and inclusive, through justice-based actions.

-Membership and Award Committee
+Membership and Awards Committee

 Committee Chair: Michael Burchell